maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-44.md

 ![ABCI++ functions](./../assets/PIP-44/comet.png)

-### Backwards Compatibility
+## Backwards Compatibility

 The upgrade is incompatible with the current Heimdall chain.
 This means that launching a newer version of cosmos-sdk within Polygon PoS will only be possible by migrating Heimdall to a brand new chain.
 We will be able to export the current state of Heimdall into the genesis for the new Heimdall chain.
 History at the CometBFT level (transactions, blocks, validator sets, etc) cannot persist via the upgrade workflow.
 To mitigate this, archive nodes can be made available so that the community can access CometBFT (actually, Peppermint) history before the migration point.
 Those archive nodes are simply non-validating full nodes running the current version of Heimdall.

-### Security considerations
+## Security considerations

 The upgrade involves a complete refactoring of the Heimdall codebase.
 Hence, Heimdall will undergo a meticulous phase of tests, audits, and performance reviews.
 Despite the many new functionalities offered by the new library, this migration will be—at first—a 1:1 migration, keeping intact the Heimdall capabilities and utilities.

-### Copyright
+## Copyright

-All copyrights and related rights in this work are waived under CC0 1.0 Universal.
+All copyrights and related rights in this work are waived under [CCO 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).